Amodal Segmentation through Out-of-Task and Out-of-Distribution Generalization with a Bayesian Model: Related Work

-\textbf{Weakly-supervised Instance Segmentation.} Due to the demanding task of acquiring expensive per-pixel annotations, many weakly-supervised instance segmentation methods have emerged that leverage cheaper labels, including image-level \cite{ahn2019weakly, cholakkal2019object, arun2020weakly, laradji2019masks, zhou2018weakly, zhu2019learning} and box-level annotations \cite{khoreva2017simple, bbtp_hsu2019weakly}.
+\textbf{Weakly-supervised Segmentation.} Due to the demanding task of acquiring expensive per-pixel annotations, many weakly-supervised instance segmentation methods have emerged that leverage cheaper labels, including image-level \cite{ahn2019weakly, cholakkal2019object, arun2020weakly, laradji2019masks, zhou2018weakly, zhu2019learning} and box-level annotations \cite{khoreva2017simple, bbtp_hsu2019weakly}.
 Notably, Zhou \textit{et al.} \cite{zhou2018weakly} propose to use image-level annotations to supervise instance segmentation by exploiting class peak responses to enable a classification network for instance mask extraction.
-Additionally, Hsu \textit{et al.} \cite{bbtp_hsu2019weakly} achieves figure/ground separation by exploiting the bounding box tightness prior and generate positive and negative bangs within and surrounding each bounding box.
-Finally, Shapemask \cite{kuo2019shapemask} proposed by Kuo \textit{et al.} addresses instance segmentation of objects with unseen/novel categories without mask annotations.
-Through exploiting the shape priors of known objects learned from ground truth masks, Shapemask learns the intermediate concept of object shape and generalize instance segmentation to novel categories.
-In contrast, our proposed model is able to learn compositional spatial priors without any pixel-level supervision.
+Additionally, Hsu \textit{et al.} \cite{bbtp_hsu2019weakly} uses box-level annotations to achieve instance segmentation by exploiting the bounding box tightness prior.
+Finally, Shapemask \cite{kuo2019shapemask} addresses instance segmentation of objects with novel categories without mask annotations.
+Through exploiting the shape priors of known objects learned from ground truth masks, Shapemask learns the object shape and generalizes instance segmentation to novel categories.
+In contrast, our proposed model is able to learn shape priors without any pixel-level supervision.

-\textbf{Amodal Instance Segmentation.} One of the first works in amodal instance segmentation was proposed by \cite{li2016amodal}, with an artificially generated occlusion dataset.
-Recently, with the release of datasets that contain pixel-level amodal mask annotations, such as KINS \cite{kins} and Amodal COCO \cite{amodal_coco}, further progress has been made.
-However, Amodal COCO is less suitable for instance segmentation due to the lack of class information.
-While \cite{kins, follmann2019learning} are supervised by labeled amodal annotations, \cite{deocclusion_2020_CVPR} propose a self-supervised network that performs scene de-occlusion, which recovers hidden scene structures without ordering and amodal annotations as supervisions.
-However, their approach assumes mutual occlusions, thus is unfit to perform amodal segmentation when the occluder is unseen in the dataset.
-In contrast, our proposed model is able to generalize to previously unseen occluders and perform amodal instance segmentation given modal bounding boxes.